aiven/terraform-provider-aiven/docs/resources/organization_application_user_token.md

 subcategory: ""
 description: |-
   Creates and manages an organization application user token in Aiven.
-  This resource is in beta and may change without notice.
-To use this resource, set the PROVIDER_AIVEN_ENABLE_BETA environment variable to true.
+  This resource is in the beta stage and may change without notice.
+Set the PROVIDER_AIVEN_ENABLE_BETA environment variable to use the resource.
 ---

 # aiven_organization_application_user_token (Resource)

 Creates and manages an organization application user token in Aiven.

-**This resource is in beta and may change without notice.** To use this resource, set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to true.
+**This resource is in the beta stage and may change without notice.** Set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to use the resource.